sangria-graphql/sangria-graphql.github.io/learn.md

 {% endhighlight %}

 Defer mechanism allows you to postpone the execution of particular fields and then batch them together in order to optimise object retrieval.
+This can be very useful when you are trying N+1.
 In this example all of the characters have list of friends, but they only have IDs of them.
 You need to fetch from somewhere in order to progress query execution.
 Retrieving evey friend one-by-one would be inefficient, since you potentially need to access an external database in order to do so.
 Defer mechanism allows you to batch all these friend list retrieval requests in one efficient request to the DB.
 In order to do it, you need to implement a `DeferredResolver`, that will get a list of deferred values:

 {% highlight scala %}
-class FriendsResolver extends DeferredResolver {
+class FriendsResolver extends DeferredResolver[Any] {
-  override def resolve(deferred: List[Deferred[Any]]): Future[List[List[Character]]] =
+  def resolve(deferred: List[Deferred[Any]], ctx: Any): List[Future[Any]] =
     // your bulk friends retrieving logic
 }
 {% endhighlight %}